RidgeRun/openfd/docs/index.rst

 Main features:

-* Based on the concepts of a Memory Map and a Partition, the installer's main input is a file :option:`--mmap-file` which contains a list of partitions that specify a memory map for the device to install (SD card, NAND, etc.).
+* Based on the concepts of a Memory Map and a Partition, OpenFD's main input is a file :option:`--mmap-file` which contains a list of partitions that specify a memory map for the device to install (SD card, NAND, etc.).
-* Dryrun support.
-The installer is able to run without executing any System or U-boot commands, this allows you to see what the installer would do before the actual deployment.
+* All parameters are received through command line arguments.
 * Runs interactively (and non-interactively).
 Configurable to prompt the user before executing a dangerous operation (like repartitioning your SD card) but can also run in non-interactive mode.
+* Dryrun support.
+OpenFD is able to run without executing any System or U-boot commands, this allows you to see what OpenFD would do before the actual deployment.
 * Robust communication with U-Boot (error handling, timeouts, etc.).
-* All parameters are received through command line arguments.
 * Logging support.

 From a development point of view: